ignius299792458/strictly_rust/4. Advance Rust/4_Macros.md

 # Macros in Rust: Declarative and Procedural

-Macros in Rust are powerful tools for metaprogramming, allowing you to write code that writes code.
-Rust has two main types of macros: declarative macros (also known as "macro_rules!") and procedural macros.
+Macros in Rust are powerful tools for `metaprogramming`, allowing you `to write code that writes code`.

+Rust has `two main types of macros`:

+1. `declarative macros` (aka "`macro_rules!`")
+2. `procedural macros`

 Let's explore both types.

-## Declarative Macros (macro_rules!)
+# 1. `Declarative Macros` (`macro_rules!`)

-Declarative macros allow you to write something similar to a match statement that operates on Rust syntax.
+`Declarative macros` allow you to write something similar to a match statement that operates on Rust syntax.
 They compare the input code against specific patterns and generate new code based on matches.

 ### Basic Syntax